cyrilgagnaire/cyrilgagnaire/README.md

 - Exploring deployment of Medallion Architecture at scale into Databricks using Terraform
 - Exploring Databricks Assets bundles
+- Using Terraform to deploy govern Fabric tenants and deploying assets at scale

 ## 🚀 Latest personal projects